Given that real estate is today’s best investment, why do relatively few people take advantage of it? Usually it’s because of the hassle.

-This type of investment is really smart because even if the debtor fails on the loan, you have a lien on the property, which can result in foreclosure.
+This type of investment is really smart because even if the debtor fails on the loan, you have a lien on the property, which can result in foreclosure or commercial short sale.
 You can do what you want with it!

 Here’s how it works.